Lesson 4: What is a Computer?

 As you can see, it's not always clear whether something is a computer, and even experts sometimes have different points of view.
 Let's have a look, however, at a definition that we'll use throughout this course.

 Display: Show What Makes a Computer, a Computer? - Video.
+This video is also available to students on the Code.org website, including an alternative link for schools where YouTube is blocked.
 The video presents a computer as a machine that helps with certain kinds of thinking work by processing information.
 It formally introduces a model of a computer as a machine that inputs, outputs, stores, and processes information.

 Again, it's not necessary for everyone to agree on every item on the list.
 It's more important that the students use discussion of the items to deepen their understanding of what a computer is.
 It may be impossible to tell from the picture alone whether or not an item is a computer.
 Reassure the class that even experts often disagree about what exactly is or is not a computer, and that their understanding will continue to grow as the class continues.